egstar/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - Task 1
 	- Get the last digit of a number and use if / else to get the right output

+- Task 2
+	- For loop to print all Alphabits from a to z